anganabiswas/SOL_and_Power_BI_project_2/README.md

    - A combination chart visualizes the count of patients per obsession type against their average obsession score.
 Obsession types include:
      - Harm-related, Contamination, Religious, Symmetry, and Hoarding.

-This dashboard provides a comprehensive overview of patient demographics, compulsions, and obsessions, helping stakeholders understand the distribution and behavior patterns within the healthcare data.